+1 207-338-5800

 How to Apply

 Together, we will be able to determine if Cornerspring is the right choice for your child and which program best suits their needs.
-Decisions regarding admissions are made in April and May.
-A child may be accepted into the program, not accepted into the program, or offered a place on a wait list.
-If a child is accepted into the program, a non-refundable tuition deposit of 10% will be required to secure a spot in the class.
+Decisions regarding admission are made in April and May based on availability and your child’s fit for our Montessori education.
+A child may be accepted into the program, not accepted into the program or offered a place on a waitlist.
+If a child is accepted into our school, a non-refundable tuition deposit of 10% will be required to secure a spot.

 Tuition